tensorflow/tensorflow/tensorflow/docs_src/extend/adding_an_op.md

 >   the older ABI.
 If you compile your op library with gcc5, add
 >   `-D_GLIBCXX_USE_CXX11_ABI=0` to the command line to make the library
 >   compatible with the older abi.
+>   Furthermore if you are using TensorFlow package created from source remember to add `-cxxopt="-D_GLIBCXX_USE_CXX11_ABI=0"`
+>   as bazel command to compile the Python package.

 ### Compile the op using bazel (TensorFlow source installation)